Skip to content

 Boilerplate descriptions of Penn State Health entities Expand answer

-About Penn State Health (updated 3/29/2023)
+About Penn State Health (updated 10/11/2023)

 Penn State Health is a multi-hospital health system serving patients and communities across 29 counties in central Pennsylvania.
-It employs more than 18,000 people systemwide.
+It employs more than 19,700 people systemwide.

-In December 2017, Penn State Health partnered with Highmark Health to facilitate creation of a value-based, community care network in the region.
+In 2017, Penn State Health partnered with Highmark Health to facilitate creation of a value-based, community care network in the region.

 Penn State Health shares an integrated strategic plan and operations with Penn State College of Medicine, the University’s medical school.
 With campuses in State College and Hershey, Pa., the College of Medicine boasts a portfolio of more than $150 million in funded research and more than 1,700 students and trainees in medicine, nursing, other health professions and biomedical research.

-Milton S. Hershey Medical Center (updated 3/29/2023)
+Milton S. Hershey Medical Center (updated 2/20/2024)

 Founded in 1963 through a gift from The Milton S. Hershey Foundation, Penn State Health Milton S. Hershey Medical Center is a leading academic medical center located in Hershey, Pa.
-The 632-bed Milton S. Hershey Medical Center is a provider of high-level, patient-focused medical care.
+The 647-bed Milton S. Hershey Medical Center is a provider of high-level, patient-focused medical care.
 Annually, the Medical Center admits 29,000 patients, accepts over 1 million outpatient visits, receives 73,000 emergency room patients and performs 33,000 surgical procedures.
 As a Magnet-designated hospital since 2007, Hershey Medical Center employs caregivers who are dedicated to excellence and achieving superior patient and community outcomes.
-The Hershey Medical Center campus includes Penn State College of Medicine (Penn State’s medical school), Penn State Cancer Institute and Penn State Health Children’s Hospital—the region’s only children’s hospital.
+The Hershey Medical Center campus includes Penn State College of Medicine (Penn State’s medical school), Penn State Cancer Institute and Penn State Health Children’s Hospital—the region’s most comprehensive children’s hospital.

 Penn State College of Medicine (long version) (updated 10/12/2020)